-Responding to bid solicitations or requests for proposals and winning construction projects is an integral part of any successful subcontracting business.
+Responding to bid solicitations or requests for proposals and winning construction projects is an integral part of any successful contracting business.
 It is the way you acquire new work and brings revenue to your company.
 Of course, the construction bidding process can be costly and time-consuming.
-But done correctly, it's an excellent opportunity not only to increase your profits but to expand your network of general contractors, building a pipeline for future business.
+But done correctly, it's an excellent opportunity not only to increase your profits but to expand your network of owners, general contractors, and construction managers.
+Building a pipeline for future business.

-While most subcontractors have years of experience in their specialty, many enter the bidding process with little practical knowledge.
-To put your best foot forward, you must have a solid grasp on the methods and contracts that make up construction bidding processes, as well as the common mistakes to avoid along the way.
+While most contractors have years of experience in their trade, many enter the bidding process with little practical knowledge.
+To put your best foot forward, you must have a solid grasp on the methods and contracts that make up the construction bidding processes, as well as the common mistakes to avoid along the way.

 Although the terms "bid" and "estimate" are often used interchangeably, they have some critical differences.
 An estimate is a ballpark number based on the scope of work and the estimated total costs to complete the project.
 A bid is a hard number that you agree to complete the job for and if selected during the competitive bidding process.
 By submitting a bid, you typically don't leave yourself room to negotiate, and there are sometimes punitive damages for pulling out.
 That's why it's crucial to thoroughly review the bid packages and accurately bid the project so that you don't underbid and leave yourself without profit margins — or overbid and risk losing construction projects.
 Keep in mind that requests for proposals can have different delivery methods like design-bid-build or design-build.
 You need to understand those methods and bid processes before submitting a proposal.